 There are two (2) admission levels in the baccalaureate nursing program: pre-nursing and nursing.
 Any regularly enrolled University of Guam student may apply for admission to the nursing program.
 Application packets are available at the School's administrative office.
 Upon receipt of all necessary documents, the Nursing Admission and Academic Standards Committee (AASC) reviews applications and notifies applicants by letter of their admittance to one of the two admission levels and gives them the name of their assigned advisor.

-Admission levels to the ADN and BSN Program
+Admission levels to the BSN Program

 Pre-Nursing Level (PRNU)